-In January 2019 I wrote about Uranus transiting into Taurus and how the political upheavals such as Brexit in the UK and Trump in the US really reflected the challenge to the world order from that revolutionary sign (Uranus?
+In January 2019 I wrote about how the political upheavals such as Brexit in the UK and Trump in the US really reflected the growing challenges to the world order as Uranus transits Taurus.
+(Uranus?
 Brexit?
 Trump?
 Chaos Has Come Again).
 Since then, the world become more crazy and chaotic by the moment and I have to ask, is this the new normal?

 At the beginning of this year, 2020, I posted my horoscope forecast for 2020 and even though we’re barely halfway through January, some of the words I wrote only a few weeks ago are already coming back to haunt me – and I quote: